aklein-dex/notifhome/README.md

 - LED
 - buzzer
 - button
+- resistors 51kΩ, 5.1kΩ, 200Ω, 200Ω
+- capacitor 100nF
+- jumper wires

 ### Scenario

 #### Problem

-When I'm outside and try to contact my wife (or the opposite) on her cellphone, she sometimes doesn't hear her phone ringing because she is in another room or her phone is in vibration mode in her bag.
+When I'm outside and try to contact my wife on her cellphone, she sometimes doesn't hear it ringing because she is in another room or it is in vibration mode in her bag.

 #### Solution

-With this project, I'm able to send notifications to the Omega2 so it will turn on the LED, emit a beep and show a message on the screen.
+With this project, I'm able to send messages to the Omega2 to notify my wife.
+The Omega2 will turn on the LED, emit a beep and show a message on the screen.

-To aknowledge the notification the user can push a button (attached to the Omega2) or log in to the server and disable the notification.
+To acknowledge a notification, simply press the button on the Omega2 or use the Website.

 ### Instructions